TokTok/spec/spec.md

-Toxcore decides if it will send an announce packet to one of the 4 peers in the announce response by checking if the peer would be stored as one of the stored 8 closest peers if it responded; if it would not be it doesn't send a announce request, if it would be it sends one.
+Toxcore decides if it will send an announce packet to one of the 4 peers in the announce response by checking if the peer would be stored as one of the stored 8 closest peers if it responded; if it would not be it doesn't send an announce request, if it would be it sends one.

 Peers are only put in the 8 closest peers array if they respond to an announce